 Eton Mess recipe with mango, passionfruit and dragonfruit makes a tropical version of the traditional English dessert of broken meringue, fresh strawberries and whipped double cream – and makes use of the end of season mangoes.

 My Eton Mess recipe with mango, passionfruit and dragonfruit is simply a tropical take on this classic British dessert that layers crushed meringue with whipped double cream and fresh sweet strawberries.
-I made it over Christmas with some expensive mangoes from Australia’s tropical Top End – but now we can use Cambodia’s end of season mangoes.
+I made it over Christmas with some expensive mangoes from Australia’s tropical Top End, which was all I could find here in Siem Reap at the time – but now we can use Cambodia’s end of season mangoes.

 This Eton Mess is my next favourite dessert after a pavlova with mango and passionfruit.
 Yet, while I will forever associate pavlovas with the scorching Australian summers of my childhood growing up in Sydney, when I’m old and grey I’ll probably connect this Eton Mess with a tropical twist with our years in Siem Reap and me enviously eyeing off the neighbours mangoes and the early monsoon rains.